ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 The documentation for a PyAnsys library should contain:

-* Module, class, method, and function docstrings.
+* Module, function, class, and method docstrings.
 See :ref:`docstrings`.
-* Full gallery of examples.
+* A full gallery of examples.
 See `PyMAPDL examples
   <https://examples.mapdl.docs.pyansys.com/>`_.
 * General content on installing, using, and contributing.
 * Link to the library's documentation from the repository's README file.